-- 3.5.5.
+- The reduced sizing criteria is based on the chosen vertical separation for the chosen system.
+For example, with a gravity distribution system, the drainfield sizing reduction allowed is to be based on the most restrictive soil type encountered three feet below the infiltrative surface. - No reduction is allowed in sites identified with Soil Type 1, even when Soil Type 2-4 make up the non-gravel component. - 3.5.5.
 Reductions may not be combined with any other size reduction (see Section 3.5.6.3).
-The primary and reserve (or initial and replacement) SSAS areas shall be sized to at least 100% of the hydraulic loading rates noted in Table VIII of WAC 246-272A-0234. - 3.5.6.
+The primary and reserve (or initial and replacement) SSAS areas shall be sized to at least 100% of the hydraulic loading rates noted in Table V of Northeast Tri County Health District Regulation 01-2007. - 3.5.6.
 With 100% of the area required for a gravel-filled drainfield established and dedicated (for initial and replacement fields) reduced-size gravelless drainfields may be designed and installed.
 System design, layout, and installation must be done in a manner easily facilitating the installation of additional gravelless drainfield if future conditions necessitate such action.
-For systems using pressure distribution, if additional drainfield is needed in the future, elements of the system (such as the pump or controls) may need to be modified in order to meet the hydraulic performance requirements of pressure distribution throughout the expanded drainfield system. - 3.5.6.1.
-Drainfield size reductions allowed varies according to soil types, as follows:
+For systems using pressure distribution, if additional drainfield is needed in the future, elements of the system (such as the pump or controls) may need to be modified in order to meet the hydraulic performance requirements of pressure distribution throughout the expanded drainfield system.